Dr Jayne Finlay

 Profile

-I completed a PhD in Education at Ulster University which explored prisoners’ engagement with library services during incarceration.
-Improving access to information and education in prisons has remained the focus of my research.
-I have held research positions in the School of Education at Ulster University and the School of Law at Trinity College Dublin, while also teaching on Ulster University’s online postgraduate Library and Information Management course.
+I completed a PhD in Education at Ulster University in 2020 which explored user engagement with prison library services during incarceration.
+Access to information and education in prisons has remained the focus of my research.
+I have held research positions in the School of Education at Ulster University, the School of Law at Trinity College Dublin, and Pivotal - a public policy think tank in Northern Ireland.

 In 2021 I was part of a research team commissioned by the Local Government Management Agency (LGMA) to undertake a national review of prison libraries in Ireland and to propose recommendations for change in prison library policy and practice.
 Most recently I have been liaising with prison library staff across the UK and Ireland to improve opportunities for staff networking and professional development in this sector.